 The interest rate, freely negotiated between the credit institution and bank customers, is only one of the charges payable for the loan.

-Customers have to pay fees and other charges (for example, with the opening of the process, evaluation of the property, processing of the instalments) that are charged by the institution at the beginning of the transaction (‘upfront’) and during the term of the agreement.
+Customers have to pay fees and other charges (for example, with the opening of the process and evaluation of the property) that are charged by the institution at the beginning of the transaction (‘upfront’) and during the term of the agreement.
 A single fee may be charged for the analysis of and decision on the credit application, without prejudice to fees and expenses regarding the valuation of the property.